AppBlocksHQ/RasPiNetTool/README.md

 ## Initial Setup
 #### Connect to the Raspberry-Pi
-Using your favorite terminal, connect to the Raspberry-Pi via `serial` or `ssh`.
+Using your preferred terminal application, connect to the Raspberry Pi via serial or SSH.

 #### Disable & Stop userconfig.service
 ```shell